Evaluating Counterfactual Policies Using Instruments: Introduction

 The second application uses data from \textcite[][ADH23]{adh23}, who study the effect of non-prosecution of misdemeanor cases by assistant district attorneys (ADAs) in Massachusetts on subsequent criminal justice involvement of the defendants.
-ADH23 report TSLS estimates, although the \textcite{fll23} test formally rejects IV monotonicity.
+ADH23 report TSLS estimates.
+Since the \textcite{fll23} test rejects IV monotonicity for several of the courts in their data, ADH23 appeal to \textcite{fll23}'s average monotonicity condition for a weighted-LATE interpretation of TSLS\@.
 ADH23 also write that ``if all arraigning ADAs acted like the most lenient ADAs in our sample\ldots [we] would likely see a reduction in criminal justice involvement''.
 Based on this discussion, we evaluate two counterfactual policies to make ADAs act more similarly to the most lenient ones (defined as the top 10\%).
 First, we consider a simple re-allocation of cases to the most lenient ADAs.
 The impact of such a policy is point-identified, and our results suggest it would decrease crime, in line with the discussion in ADH23.
-As a more realistic policy, we consider a quota that requires the bottom 90\% of ADAs to match the non-prosecution rate of the top 10\%.
+Second, we consider a quota that requires the bottom 90\% of ADAs to match the non-prosecution rate of the top 10\%.
 For this policy, stringent bounds on agreement rates between ADAs are needed to conclude that the policy would decrease crime; the bounds appear unreasonably high given rejection of IV monotonicity under the status quo.
-More plausible restrictions on disagreement are attained, however, if we impose that treatment effects are not too heterogeneous among people on whom the ADAs disagree.
-Thus, the conclusion that increasing non-prosecution likely leads to a reduction in crime, as argued in ADH23, requires either a specific policy implementation (such as reallocation) or restrictions on the degree of treatment effect heterogeneity.
+We can conclude the policy would decrease crime under more plausible restrictions on disagreement, however, if we also restrict heterogeneity of treatment effects among people on whom the ADAs disagree.
+Thus, the conclusion that increasing non-prosecution likely leads to a reduction in crime, as argued in ADH23, can be obtained if one is comfortable imposing either a specific policy implementation (such as reallocation) or restrictions on the degree of treatment effect heterogeneity.